-Emergency Communication is probably one of the least talked about aspects of preparedness, but in my opinion, it plays a vital role in insuring your survival during any type of disaster, and is something that you can’t afford to overlook.
+Emergency Communication is probably one of the least talked about aspects of preparedness, but in my opinion, it plays a vital role in ensuring your survival during any type of disaster and is something that you can’t afford to overlook.

 Are You Prepared to Make Contact During a Disaster?

 Just like all areas of survival, the first step in emergency communication is preparedness.
 That means developing an Emergency Communications Plan, and then making sure everyone in your family knows what it is, and how to put it in place during a disaster.

 - Make a list of who you will contact during a disaster.
 Everyone in your family, or your group, should have that same list.

 - Your Emergency list should contain phone numbers, email addresses, and even social media networks.

 - If possible, you should have a local contact and 1 – 2 contacts that are out-of-state.
 These people should be agreed upon before a disaster, so your family can use them as the point of contact during a time of crisis.

 - Your Main Point of Contact can then coordinate either evacuation efforts, or efforts to reunite members of your family or group.